backtraders/tv2bt/README.md

 This has been created for Tradingview live feed for Backtrader without using webhook

-Backtrader provides link to tradingview feed for backtrader using webhook.
+Backtrader provides link to tradingview live feed for backtrader using webhook.
 Tradingview webhook example in python is also available on github @tv2bt.
 However, two problems have restricted use of webhook for backtrader feed.
 1. accessibility of local computer from tradingview server.
-What URL should be used as webhook.
+What URL should be used as webhook? remains the question in the mind of users.
 Flask running on local computer cannot be accessed using Local IPs.
-You may need to use tunneling software.
+You may need to use tunneling software and many fail to do so.
-2. Web hook on tradingview is available on subscription only
+2. Web hook on tradingview is available on subscription only.
+Can you by-pass tradingview subscription for live feed.

+The forked code from Dave-Vallance is not modified, but have been used along with code developed and added to the package as feed.py.
+This code also demonstrate that feed of any api or broker can be used in backtrader using tv2bt module without any need for modification.

+## Book
+In case you are new to python or struggling to use backtrader, you may refer : [Teach Yourself Python Backtrader: Step by Step Backtesting Implementation for Non-programmers](https://www.amazon.com/Teach-Yourself-Python-Backtrader-non-programmers/dp/B09RFYCJ3P).

 ## Installation
 Note: Developed for Python 3.x only.